koenrane/KR-new-site/content/Deep causal transcoding.md

 >
 > My preliminary attempt leveraging theory to develop a calibration procedure for choosing the scale $R$.
 It appears to work across a variety of $\sim7B$ models, but it is likely that future work will refine or replace this method, perhaps by combining with insights along the lines of [25Hour & Submarat (2024)](https://www.lesswrong.com/posts/YhTnnKHQ5yQrAmi5p/arena4-0-capstone-hyperparameter-tuning-for-melbo) or [Heimersheim & Mendel (2024)](https://www.lesswrong.com/posts/LajDyGyiyX8DNNsuF/interim-research-report-activation-plateaus-and-sensitive-1).

-We need to choose a value of $R$ for both *training* (in the case of Exponential DCTs) and *inference* (i.e., we need to choose a norm when we add a steering vector to a model's activations).
+We need to choose a value of $R$ for both *training* (in the case of exponential DCTs) and *inference* (i.e., we need to choose a norm when we add a steering vector to a model's activations).

 For training, equation (3) suggests we will get better identification of non-orthogonal factors by choosing $R$ large enough such that the non-linear part of $\Delta_R^{s\rightarrow t}$ is non-negligble.